wavoigt/HA-Router-Reset/README.md

 <b>English:</b><br>
 Reset the Internet router by power cycling when it hangs or when the Internet fails

 My Fritzbox hangs from time to time and neither the Internet nor Wi-Fi work.
 By interrupting the power supply, everything works again.
-To automate this, I have created an automation in Homeassistant that switches the router off via a switch socket connected to the RasPi Wlan in the event of a power failure and switches it on again 10 seconds later.
+To automate this, I have created an automation in Homeassistant that switches the router off via a switch socket connected to the RasPi Wlan in the event of a router- or internet failure and switches it on again 10 seconds later.

 Props: